-There have been no other significant events affecting the company since the year end, with the exception of the ongoing impact of the Covid-19 pandemic which the company is managing and which commenced before the balance sheet date, that require disclosure or adjustment to the financial statements.
+There have been no other significant events affecting the company since the year end that require disclosure or adjustment to the financial statements.

 Auditors

 The auditor, Crowe Ireland, has indicated its willingness to continue in office, and a resolution that the firm be reappointed will be proposed at the Annual General Meeting.